Regular ServicesHome / Service and Events / Regular Service

 This service is held on those Sunday evenings when the service in the morning was not a Eucharist.
 It is taken from the Book of Common Prayer and includes hymns, a sermon and Holy Communion.

-If you don't take communion you are welcome to come to the altar for a blessing or stay in your seat, if you prefer.
-If you wish to take communion but are unable to come to the altar, communion can be brought to your seat.
+If you don't take communion you're welcome to come to the altar for a blessing, or you can stay in your seat, if you prefer.
+If you'd like to take communion but are unable to come to the altar, we'll bring communion to you where you sit.

 Tea, coffee and biscuits are served after the Sunday morning and Wednesday morning services.